 Pantone: | PMS 396 C |

-The current BP emblem was named Helios after a solar deity from ancient Greek religion.
-It is a sunflower flower consisting of a white center and three rows of petals: yellow, yellow-green, and green.
+The modern BP emblem was named Helios after the solar deity from ancient Greek religion.
+It represents a sunflower consisting of a white center and three rows of petals: yellow, yellow-green, and green.
 But the floral element is much more than it seems.
 It symbolizes energy in all its manifestations.